Ulricall/Gaze_Estimation_Task/README.md

 Then run task_1.py, the code does both training and testing, and it will output output_1.txt, which is the result of testing on p10-p14.

 ## Task2: Gaze domain adaptation
-Generalize between MPIIFaceGaze and ColumbiaGaze.
+We calculate the gaze error between MPIIFaceGaze and ColumbiaGaze.

 Firstly, Use the work in https://github.com/ageitgey/face_recognition to preprocess the pictures in ColumbiaGaze to cut out faces from the pictures.